collapsed-stacks/startups/questions/6114/how-can-startup-companies-grow-without-essential-skills.md

 - posted by: [Stewart](https://stackexchange.com/users/4040165/stewart) on 2015-08-27
 - score: 1

-<p>This is a good question.
+This is a good question.
 Entrepreneurs need to have many skills and a good understanding of a lot of others.
 Nobody has it all.
 The trick is to identify which skills are absolutely critical to the success of your start up, be honest about where you stand, and if necessary source just those skills you know you don't have.
 If you have some skills, you may just source some "top up" skills by hiring someone hourly/daily to fill the gap.
 I once hired a marketing mentor because I knew I lacked those skills.
 He taught me the basics, gave me some great ideas and basically helped me get started.
 It doesn't really matter how you ge t the skills, just get the critical ones.
-By the way, I would humbly suggest you include customers in your list above - the most important skill set of all is finding, keeping and managing customers - IMHO. </p>
+By the way, I would humbly suggest you include customers in your list above - the most important skill set of all is finding, keeping and managing customers - IMHO.